kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 This might be a good place to talk about core concepts and how they relate.
 -->

-This is only the first step in getting class-based resources supported in Kubernetes.
+This is only the first step in getting QoS-class resources supported in Kubernetes.
 Important pieces like resource assignment via pod spec, resource status, resource disovery and permission control are [non-goals](#non-goals) not solved here.